Disruption of 1843: Photographic portraiture

 The painter David Octavius Hill was present at the Disruption Assembly and decided to record the scene.
 He received encouragement from another spectator, the physicist Sir David Brewster who suggested using the new invention, photography, to get likenesses of all the ministers present, and introduced Hill to the photographer Robert Adamson.
-Subsequently, a series of photographs were taken of those who had been present, and the 5-foot x 11-foot 4 inches (1.53 m x 3.45 m) painting was eventually completed in 1866.
+Subsequently, a series of photographs were taken of those who had been present, and the 5-foot × 11-foot 4 inches (1.53 m × 3.45 m) painting was eventually completed in 1866.
 The partnership that developed between Hill and Adamson pioneered the art of photography in Scotland.
 The painting predominantly features the ministers involved in the Disruption but Hill also included many other men – and some women – who were involved in the establishment of the Free Church.
 The painting depicts 457 people of the 1500 or so who were present at the assembly on 23 May 1843.